turttlehouse/turttlehouse/README.md

 ### Hi there 👋
 Here are some ideas to get you started:

-- 🔭 I’m currently working on .NETCore Projects
+- 🔭 I’m currently working on React Projects
-- 🌱 I’m currently learning Django,Angular and .NETCore Framework
+- 🌱 I’m currently learning NodeJS and .NETCore Framework
 - 👯 I’m looking to collaborate on DJango and Angular.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=turttlehouse&layout=compact&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)